MetExplore/dexom-python/README.md

 ```
 python dexom_python/imat_functions.py -m example_data/recon2v2_corrected.json -r example_data/pval_0-01_reactionweights.csv -o example_data/imat_solution
 ```
-To run DEXOM on a slurm cluster, call the enumeration.py script to create the necessary batch files (here: 100 batches with 100 iterations).
+To run DEXOM on a slurm cluster, call `write_cluster_scripts.py` to create the necessary batch files (here: 100 batches with 100 iterations).
 Be careful to put the path to your installation of the CPLEX solver as the `-c` argument.
 This script assumes that you have cloned the `dexom-python` project on the cluster, which contains the `dexom_python` folder and the `example_data` folder in the same directory.
 Note that this step creates a file called "recon2v2_reactions_shuffled.csv", which shows the order in which rxn-enum will call the reactions from the model.